 What is Questrade?

-It is one of the fastest growing online brokerage in Canada, with over 100,000 new accounts added every year.
+It is one of the fastest-growing online brokerages in Canada, with over 200,000 new accounts added every year.

 Some reasons for the remarkable growth of this platform over the years include its trading fees, innovative trading tools, safety, and more.